 I’m under the impression that companies are not taking GDPR as seriously as they should.
 If not complied, the penalties will be brutal!
 Fines up to 20 million Euros, or in the case of an undertaking, up to 4% of the total worldwide annual turnover of the preceding financial year, whichever is higher.
 This is enough to shut down companies, so it’s essential you are ready for May 2018!
 And there’s a lot to do in the next 6 months if you want to fulfill every single requirement.
 The road to GDPR compliance is complex.
 Companies will have to comply with up to 80 new security protocols, so the sooner you start the better.

 I’m not going into the details of GDPR because the documentation is massive.
 But don’t get overwhelmed with the sheer amount of things to do.
 If you already comply with current regulations, you’re on a good path.
 For companies under 250 employees, it all boils down to not being dishonest and tricky.
 Microsoft released a benchmark questionnaire so you can quickly see where you stand.

 Here are the first steps you can take to start implementing GDPR:

 - Develop company-wide awareness: Set a sense of urgency between your teammates because GDPR is not a trivial pursuit.
-If they are informed about the whole process of changes, they will tackle assigned tasks more seriously and with greater care.
-Raising the awareness about GDPR guidelines and restrictions is an imperative for product design and development for employees as well as for clients.
+If they are informed about the whole process of change, they will tackle assigned tasks more seriously and with greater care.
+Raising awareness about GDPR guidelines and restrictions is imperative for product design and development for employees as well as for clients.